muchimi/JoystickGremlinEx/README.md

 - API: execution graph: when the trigger entry point in the execution graph is a container trigger (which is a default state), the logic will check to see if the container is parented to a condition node and switch to that node as the entry point if needed.
 - Fix: when the legacy remap action is attached to an axis or a hat and outputs a button, the virtual button tab will appear in the UI without having to reload.
 Note:  This doesn't apply to other actions like vjoy remap because that has a built-in ability to handle that.
 This resolves issues with older profiles relying on this functionality working in m73.
 - Fix: virtual button UI in dark mode not showing information.
+T34
+- New: Upgrade to Python 3.13.3 April 2025 release
+- New: Upgrade to Pyside6 6.9
+- Fix: MSFS interface will unload the SimConnect DLL on profile stop.
+This ensures any DLL settings are not persisted across sessions.
+- API: increased time to get buffer data from MSFS to 100 ms per attempt as some requests would fail.

 ## 13.40.16ex (pre-release)